solkimicreb/react-stax/examples/docs/src/pages/state/mutations/content.md

 <div id="loader-demo"></div>

-Mounting a single loader somewhere visible and calling the `startLoading`/`stopLoading` pair from a global http hook produces a single central loading logic with good UX.
+Mounting a single loader somewhere visible and calling the `startLoading`/`stopLoading` pair from a global http hook produces a single central loading logic and UI.